Yandex Cloud

 pip install venv-pack pyarrow pandas catboost

-8. Archive the resulting environment with the venv-pack command:
+8. Archive the environment you got with the venv-pack command:

 venv-pack -o <archive_name>.tar.gz

-9. Send the archive with the environment to the previously created Object Storage bucket:
+9. Send the environment archive to the Object Storage bucket you created earlier:

 hdfs dfs -copyFromLocal <archive_name>.tar.gz s3a://<bucket_name>/